Get your pass

 Delta Council has approved the creation and implementation of a Delta Bird and Biodiversity Strategy, just in time for the 2018 International Ornithological Congress!
 Learn more.

 Delta is perhaps best known for its wetland, estuarine and upland habitats that support the largest wintering populations of waterfowl, shorebirds and birds of prey in Canada.
 Up to five million migratory birds use the Fraser River Estuary and Delta as a vital stopover on the Pacific Flyway.
 Boundary Bay and its adjacent uplands represent the most significant migratory waterfowl and shorebird habitat on Canada's Pacific Coast.
-For information about birds in Delta, view the Birds in Delta guide.
+For information about birds in Delta, view the Birds in Delta and Experience Birding in Delta guides.

 As a result, the lands and waters of the Fraser River Estuary have received a number of noteworthy designations: